tekumara/notes/kubectl.md

 `kubectl get pods -n livy -w` watch pods in the namespace livy

 `kubectl describe pod -l job-name` describe pods started by a job

+`kubectl exec <pod name here> -- netstat -tulpn` see ports the pod is listening on

 ### Services/Ingress